Your avoidant wife isn’t a bitch.

-I know that it’s like.
+I know what it’s like.
 I’ve been where you are.
 I’ve learned some ancient truths about this.
-These things about her are not why you are lacking the deep, passionate, emotional, affection and intimacy you desire.
+These things about her are not why you are lacking the deep, passionate, emotional, affection, and intimacy you desire.
 You are.

 Ouch!
 WTF Sven?

 Listen… I get it, brother… I thought I had an avoidant wife too and that would have seemed like a punch in the gut.

 A few short years ago I would have said and felt the same.
 I believed, like you probably do, that the longings I had always experienced in life – longings for deep, passionate, emotional, romantic, close, and affectionate relating… that those were just not coming to me.

 I was convinced that my wife was holding out on me or just not capable of being that person.
-Either way, something had to be done, because I just couldn’t take it any more.
-Not only was I not getting what I wanted, I was getting a whole lotta not nice to go with it.
+Either way, something had to be done, because I just couldn’t take it anymore.
+Not only was I not getting what I wanted, but I was also getting a whole lotta not nice to go with it.

 Talking about it with her just made it worse and I was completely exasperated.
 The harder I tried, the worse it got!
 She was no less an avoidant wife for all my talking about it.

 I felt I had no emotional connection.
 Passion was meh, I received little to no affection.

 Time felt like it was running out.
 My growing sense of dissatisfaction increased my sense of urgency to see these things.